Advertorial: 2511 Coffee Pot Lane offered by Magnolia Group Real Estate Professionals

 Magnolia Group Real Estate Professionals has an open house from 1-3 p.m.
-Sunday at 2511 Coffee Pot Lane in Magnolia.
+Sunday at 2511 Coffee Pot Lane.

 Listing Price: $399,000